finchyOut/SatelliteTracking/README.md

 Orbit14.py and j2TestLog.csv This is the initial orbit now with the effects of j2, solar radiation, and central gravity effects

+The most up to date python sim is mainRun, orbits, and plotOrbits